Jill H. Casid

 Special issue on “Romantic Visualities,” co-edited with Theresa Kelley, Praxis: the online journal of Romantic Studies (December 2014).

 “Necropolitics at Sea,” Migration and the Contemporary Mediterranean, Shifting Cultures in 21st-Century Europe, ed.
-Claudia Gualtieri (Oxford: Peter Lang, forthcoming 2018).
+Claudia Gualtieri (Oxford: Peter Lang, 2018).

 “Necrolandscaping,” Natura: Environmental Aesthetics after Landscape, eds.
 Jens Andermann and Lisa Blackmore (Zurich: Diaphanes, 2018).

 “Queer Deformativity,” The Conditions of Being Art: Pat Hearn Gallery & American Fine Arts, Co.
 (1983-2004), eds.
 Jeannine Tang, Lia Gangitano, and Ann Butler (New York: Dancing Foxes Press, 2018).